Monday 24 April 2017

 The objective of this narrow-scope project is to restore the option to use the equity method of accounting in separate financial statements.

-IASB publishes proposals for narrow-scope amendments to IAS 27 Separate Financial Statements
+IASB publishes narrow-scope amendments to IAS 27 Separate Financial Statements

 © IFRS Foundation.